badlamer/UuidBehavior/README.md

 UuidBehavior
 ============

-Helps you add UUID for propel ActiveRecoerd
+Helps you add UUID for propel ActiveRecord